amonterouex/SingleFileSWandSS/README.md

 # SingleFileHardDisks - Structural Properties

-This is the source code accompanying [1] to compute the structural properties (nth-neighbor probability distribution function, radial distribution function and static structure factor) of the single-file hard disks fluid, as described in [1].
+This is the source code accompanying [1] to compute thermodynamical and structural properties (equation of state, internal energy, radial distribution function and static structure factor) of the single-file SW and SS disks fluid, as described in [1].

 ## :ferris_wheel: Dependencies